 - Loss of appetite

-- Feeling unable to function as a normal person unless under the influence
+- Feeling unable to function as a reasonable person unless under the influence

-An intervention is a structured and solution oriented process taken by an abuser of alcohol or drugs in order for them to get professional help with defeating their battle with addiction.
+An intervention is a structured and solution-oriented process taken by an abuser of alcohol or drugs for them to get professional help with defeating their battle with addiction.
 Family, friends and other loved ones use interventions specific to their loved one’s case to help them realize the extent of damages and effects that their substance abuse or alcohol addiction has done, and will continue to do to their lives if they do not kick their habit.

-Since substance abusers may be reluctant in accepting their issue, and accept that their habit is responsible for most of their personal problems, health issues, safety of them-self and their loves ones among many other consequent factors, they tend to ignore the underlying issue and continue to feed their addictions.
+Since substance abusers may be reluctant in accepting their issue and admit that their habit is responsible for most of their problems, health issues, the safety of them-self and their loved ones among many other consequent factors, they tend to ignore the underlying issue and continue to feed their addictions.

-It is common for your loved one to deny the obvious act that they have a problem, they tend to blame their actions on other factors such as “stress”.
-In scenarios such as these, an interventionist is especially important and necessary for breaking through the barriers of denial and help your loved one suffering with addiction to recognize and accept their problem and clearly understand how their habits affect them, as well as those who matter the most to them.
+It is common for your loved one to deny the apparent act that they have a problem, they tend to blame their actions on other factors such as “stress.”
+In scenarios such as these, an interventionist is especially important and necessary for breaking through the barriers of denial and help your loved one suffering from addiction to recognize and accept their problem and clearly understand how their habits affect them, as well as those who matter the most to them.

-If you suspect that your loved one is undergoing a battle of serious substance abuse or alcoholism, by any means necessary, assist him / her in getting the proper help necessary, however, try to avoid approaching the matter in a way that may cause confrontations as addicts tend to resist help and prefer to stay in denial about their situation.
+If you suspect that your loved one is undergoing a battle of severe substance abuse or alcoholism, by any means necessary, assist him / her in getting the required proper help, however, try to avoid approaching the matter in a way that may cause confrontations as addicts tend to resist advice and prefer to stay in denial about their situation.

 Getting Started With Your Interventionist Session

-The first step in getting started with an intervention is actually contacting an intervention specialist now.
-Our Washington Interventionists will help you or your loved one break the phase of denial, this is also the first step in becoming sober.
+The first step in getting started with an intervention is contacting an intervention specialist now.
+Our Washington Interventionists will help you or your loved one break the phase of denial; this is also the first step in becoming sober.

-Please remember, confronting the addict will make matters worst as they may be ashamed of their awful truth and deny any form of help.
+Please remember, confronting the addict could make matters worse as they may be ashamed of their actions and deny any form of help.
 Interventions should always be dealt with by a professional.